dotnet/samples/core/assembly/MetadataLoadContext/readme.md

 ---
 # Inspect assembly contents using MetadataLoadContext

-This sample is a .NET Core console application that loads a specified assembly and prints its custom attributes and defined types.
+This sample is a .NET console application that loads a specified assembly and prints its custom attributes and defined types.
 It demonstrates how to use the [System.Reflection.MetadataLoadContext](https://www.nuget.org/packages/System.Reflection.MetadataLoadContext) API to load an assembly for inspection purposes.

 ## Build and run the sample